 The Blood of a Prophet and the Ambitions of a Pretender

-It was into this world — starving for miracles, primed for prophets, and profoundly suspicious of the institutions that had already failed it — that James Jesse Strang arrived.
+James Jesse Strang understood that hunger.
+He entered a world already primed for the next prophet, the next sign, the next kingdom.
+What followed was one of the most audacious and tragic religious power plays in American history.
 And as journalist and scholar Miles Harvey writes in his meticulously researched 2020 book, The King of Confidence, Strang’s story is at once a frontier adventure, a religious thriller, and a parable about the peculiar hungers that have always defined American life — the hunger for certainty in uncertain times, for charisma when institutions have failed, for transcendence when the material world has offered only disappointment, and for a king in a republic that was never supposed to have one.

 The Burned-Over District and the Making of a Confidence Man